pstlab/HERMES_ONTOLOGY/README.md

 To explore the HerMeS ontological structure:

 1️⃣ Download the ontology file hermes_ontology_v1.1.rdf

 2️⃣ Open it with Protégé or any other ontology editor *Note: When opening the ontology you may see a warning about failed imports.
-This can be safely ignored, as some ontologies imported by ArCo—such as https://w3id.org/arco/ontology/immovable-property/0.2—might be deprecated or temporarily unavailable.*
+This can be safely ignored, as some ontologies imported by ArCo—such as w3id.org/arco/ontology/immovable-property/0.2 might be deprecated or temporarily unavailable.*

 3️⃣ Navigate through the ontology.
 Example: Search for the subclass "Nature", open OntoGraf, and explore how it relates to other classes.

 To explore the HerMeS Knowledge Graph, including individuals from Rione Monti and Rione Esquilino:

 1️⃣ Download the file hermes_kg_rome_rMonti_v1.0.rdf.

 2️⃣ Open it with Protégé or any other ontology editor.
 *Note: When opening the ontology you may see a warning about failed imports.
-This can be safely ignored, as some ontologies imported by ArCo—such as https://w3id.org/arco/ontology/immovable-property/0.2—might be deprecated or temporarily unavailable.*
+This can be safely ignored, as some ontologies imported by ArCo—such as w3id.org/arco/ontology/immovable-property/0.2 might be deprecated or temporarily unavailable.*

 3️⃣Explore the knowledge graph.
 Example: Search for the class "Festivity", open OntoGraf, and examine the individuals that are part of this class